-If the person comes into contact with the leaves, stems or roots of the poison ivy plant, he/she will definitely get the rashes since theses areas contain the oily resin.
+Direct contact with the plant: If the person comes into contact with the leaves, stems or roots of the poison ivy plant, he/she will definitely get the rashes since these areas contain the oily resin.

-If a person whose skin has been affected by the rash touches an object, there are high chances that he/she has transferred urushiol onto that object.
+Direct contact with the objects that are contaminated: If a person whose skin has been affected by the rash touches an object, there are high chances that he/she has transferred urushiol onto that object.
 This means if the object is not properly cleaned it can spread the rash to some other person who touches it directly.

+Inhaling the smoke of the plant: Sometimes, we try to destroy the plant by burning it, but this is also a way of getting the poison into our bodies.
 Even the smoke from burning poison ivy contains urushiol and can irritate or harm your nasal passages or lungs.